Galleta12/2DGameOpengl/README.md

 With 1 and 2, you can change the maps.
 With r you can active the player death and with t you can unactive the player death.
 The player dies if it collides with the ball.
+You move the player with the wasd keys.
+The player is the traingle.
 With g you can shoot bullets from the enemy.
+Dont shoot more than 3 bullets with the enemy to avoid crashes.
 This is just a simple physics simulation you can shoot and push and move boxes.
 Is just a physics simulation of collision a vector reflection.
 There is a lot of code, and it can be mess up.